scribbletune/scribbletune/README.md

 ```
 Let's run it again and hear the results!
 Much better!
 This works with any number of notes, and any wacky combination of octave.
 Have fun with it!

 There's a lot more to this humble beginning.
-But I ll let you explore it for yourself.
+But I'll let you explore it for yourself.
 As you can see, now you can use any JavaScript library (or not) to compute melodies using Scribbletune!
 Ok then, get on with it :)

 ```
 npm install scribbletune